 If the Subscription Based UE Differentiation Information IE is included in the PATH SWITCH REQUEST ACKNOWLEDGE message, the eNB shall, if supported, store this information in the UE context for further use according to TS 23.401 [11].

+If the Handover Restriction List IE is contained in the PATH SWITCH REQUEST ACKNOWLEDGE message, the eNB shall, if supported, overwrite any previously stored handover restriction information in the UE context and use the information in the Handover Restriction List IE to:

+- determine a target for subsequent mobility action for which the eNB provides information about the target of the mobility action towards the UE;

+- select a proper SCG during dual connectivity operation;

 If the UE is configured with EN-DC radio resources and the PSCell information is available, the PSCell Information IE shall be included in the PATH SWITCH REQUEST message.